 Check out this clip of positions in badminton and try not to laugh.

-… But it also presents the most common problem in badminton doubles strategies: how do we effectively communicate with our partner in the heat of the battle?
+… But it also presents the most common problem in intermediate doubles games: how do we use positions in badminton effectively and communicate with our partner in the heat of the battle?

 Some players use this confusion as a tactic to win points and purposely play shots between both opponents to take advantage of bad communication.